yochannah/carpentries.org/_posts/2020/07/2020-07-27-announcing-glosario.md

     you can send us a pull request.
     If you're not,
     please file an issue that includes the key of the term and the change you want to make.
-    (Please don't include multiple changes in a single issue: they're a lot easier to manage if they aren't bundled together.)
+    (Please do not include multiple changes in a single issue: they're a lot easier to manage if they aren't bundled together.)

 2. Work on the supporting tools in the [glosario](https://carpentries.github.io/glosario/),